-Zandra Rhodes is awesome of inspiration without her saying zip, her way with colour is serious stuff.
+Zandra Rhodes.
+Awesomely full of inspiro without her saying zip.
+Have you seen her way with colour?
+That’s some serious stuff.
 Her hair is just the start.
 AND then she speaks.
 I went to a talk with her a few years back and was lapping up her knowledge like a cat licking up bowl of milk.
 She's got mad stories, I wanna be her dinner guest and share a plate of colourful food.

 What’s your favourite flower?

 Orchids are fascinating.
-Several tries and a book later I’m starting not to kill every orchid that I've welcomed into my home though.
+Several tries and a book later I’m starting not to kill every orchid that I've welcomed into my abode.
 I'm figuring their survival of the fittest game is a little off.
 Ok, maybe it's me.

 Narcissis are a close third.
 An architect recently sent me a bunch from the Scilly islands, they have an aroma worthy of a fist pump.
 I got teased about it but i'm like "Eff you, I got flowers".

 What James is Wearing has been a regular read for years, loosely about interior design but more about on men’s fashion.
 Me and the Mr sneak a peek at James (on his blog smh) and have convos about the interior designer’s fashion style.
 He’s got some beasty colour combos going on.
 It's the scarves, trousers & shoes that get me drooling.
 James on his own level of dapper, but here's the thing, his whole set up can be translated into interiors pretty neatly.